The eastern section of the Elizabeth line route runs on the existing rail network between Stratford and Shenfield in Essex.

 New trains are gradually being introduced on the line between Shenfield and Liverpool Street.

-From December 2019, when the Crossrail route fully opens, passengers will be able to travel through central London without having to change trains.
+From December 2019, when the Elizabeth line is fully operational, it will be possible to travel through central London to west London without having to change trains.

 The Elizabeth line will not involve any changes to the fast services into Liverpool Street from Southend, Southminster, Chelmsford and beyond, some of which call at Shenfield.